-As a result of the mathematical formalism described in Section 2.3, we present the 1D model outputs and restrictions under which the various behaviors of the near-ground E-field strength can be exhibited in comparison to the calculated fair weather E-field.
+As a result of the mathematical formalism described in Sect.
+2.3, we present the 1D model outputs and restrictions under which the various behaviours of the near-ground E-field strength can be exhibited in comparison to the calculated fair-weather E field.
 Following this formulation, the dust layer that exhibits charge separation is approximated with a dipole of oppositely charged cylinders.
-The influence of small charge imbalances, less than 10%, in the bipolar case, which could quantitatively explain the enhancement or reduction in the E-field is also investigated.
-If multiple charge accumulation regions are suspected within the dust layer (Zhang and Zhou, 2020), the problem can be still represented by the model output through a superposition 295 of several cylindrical monopoles with different charge densities, polarities and separation distances.
+The influence of small charge imbalances, of less than 10%, in the bipolar case, which could quantitatively explain the enhancement or reduction in the E field, is also investigated.
+If multiple charge accumulation regions are suspected within the dust layer (Zhang and Zhou, 2020), the problem can be still represented by the model output through a superposition of several cylindrical monopoles with different charge densities, polarities and separation distances.

-3.1 E-field below Fair weather field
+3.1 E field below the fair-weather field

-In this section, we describe the possible cases under which lofted dust layers can reduce the near-ground E-field strength below the reference electric field values, and we investigate whether electrified dust layers can reproduce such a behaviour. $E{z_0,layer}$ dependency on the various atmospheric parameters points to atmospheric conductivity as the dominant factor that affects the
+In this section, we describe the possible cases under which lofted dust layers can reduce the near-ground E-field strength below the reference electric field values, and we investigate whether electrified dust layers can reproduce such a behaviour. $E{z_0, \text{ layer}}$ dependency on the various atmospheric parameters points to atmospheric conductivity as the dominant factor that affects the E field (see Appendix A).
+Therefore, we expect that if the dust layer is electrically neutral and acts as a passive element by reducing the atmospheric conductivity, it will greatly affect the field by forcing it below the local reference values.